Jobs and Skills Australia has kept financial investment adviser as an occupation in shortage following it first entering the list last year.

 Meanwhile, the Financial Advice Association Australia (FAAA) has looked to an international pathway as a potential solution, signing an agreement with FPSB India, a subsidiary of the Financial Planning Standards Board (FPSB), to bolster Australia’s advice profession numbers and create unique opportunities for continuing professional development (CPD) across both countries.

-The memorandum was signed between FPSB India chief executive Krishan Mishra and FAAA CEO Sarah Abood in the presence of FPSB CEO Dante De Gori and FAAA chair David Sharpe at São Paulo, Brazil, during FPSB’s 20th year celebrations.
+The memorandum was signed between FPSB India chief executive Krishan Mishra and FAAA CEO Sarah Abood in the presence of FPSB CEO Dante De Gori and FAAA chair David Sharpe in São Paulo, Brazil, during FPSB’s 20th year celebrations.

 “The declining number of financial advisers in Australia is a well-known and serious issue.
 We hope this agreement with FPSB India will lead to more advisers working with Australians to help them achieve their financial goals,” the FAAA CEO said.